juliesymons/juliesymons/GettingStarted.md

 #Getting Started

 The HPE Cognitive Computing Toolkit (CCT) is a GPU-accelerated platform for deep learning and other advanced analytics.
-The CCT-Tutorial contains a number of examples from each of the repositories that comprise the Cognitive Computing Toolkit.
+The **cct-tutorial** contains a number of examples from each of the repositories that comprise the Cognitive Computing Toolkit.
 This guide can be used to get an introduction to the platform.

 ## Intro